theo-brown/csgo-get5-docker/README.md

 ## 5. Keeping the image up to date

+The workflow ["Uses latest CS:GO version"](https://github.com/theo-brown/csgo-docker/actions/workflows/check-csgo-version.yml) checks that the version of CSGO on the image in the DockerHub registry matches the latest CS:GO patch released on Steam.

-The script `image_update/image_updater_remote.sh` is run on a server as a `cron` job, to periodically check for CS:GO updates.
+The script `image_update/update-image-remote.sh` is run on a server as a `cron` job, to periodically check for CS:GO updates.
 If the version of CS:GO installed on the image differs from the latest version of CS:GO according the Steam Web API, then the script `server-scripts/server_update.sh` is run within the container.
 The changes are committed to the image, the image label updated to show the latest version of CS:GO installed, and the image pushed to the registry.